amirmabhout/sentiment-analysis-with-cassandra/README.md

 - **`packages/agentcassandra/`** - The Cassandra agent implementation with specialized personality for sentiment analysis
 - **`packages/plugin-sentiment-analyzer/`** - Comprehensive sentiment analysis plugin providing real-time monitoring capabilities

+## 🚨 Before You Begin

+**READ THIS FIRST**: This software can be configured to use third-party Twitter data services that may violate Twitter's Terms of Service.
+Users are responsible for ensuring compliance with all applicable terms and policies.
+Consider using official Twitter API for production use.

+### Prerequisites & Legal Considerations
+- Ensure you have proper API access and authorization
+- Review Twitter's Developer Agreement if using Twitter data
+- Understand the legal implications of your intended use case
+- This software is intended for educational, research, and personal use

 ### 🚀 Quick Start with Cassandra

 1. **Install dependencies:**